ianstormtaylor/slate/docs/concepts/02-nodes.md

 ## Voids

-Similarly to blocks and inlines, there is another element-specific behavior you can define depending on your use case: their "void"-ness.
+Similar to blocks and inlines, there is another element-specific behavior you can define depending on your use case: their "void"-ness.

 Elements default to being non-void, meaning that their children are fully editable as text.
 But in some cases, like for images, you want to ensure that Slate doesn't treat their content as editable text, but instead as a black box.

 > 🤖 This is a concept borrowed from the HTML spec, see [Void Elements](https://www.w3.org/TR/2011/WD-html-markup-20110405/syntax.html#void-element).

-You can do define which elements are treated as void by overriding the `editor.isVoid` function.
+You can define which elements are treated as void by overriding the `editor.isVoid` function.
 (By default it always returns `false`.)

 ## `Text`